zSnout/v8/src/content/blog/the-story-of-zsnout.md

 ## Beginning of COVID

-When COVID first started in the United States I was in fourth grade.
+When COVID first started in the United States I was in fifth grade.
 Our teachers assured us that we'd be back in a few weeks (or years) and that we'd have enough to work on at home.
 Every day we had three Zoom classes that would be over by noon, leaving the rest of the day for an "asynchronous" class where we'd work on anything the teachers assigned us.
 I usually got all my work done before the end of the day and didn't have anything left to do!

 To remedy my boredom I started creating an online chat application using [000webhost][3].
 To do this I taught myself PHP and MySQL.
 My basic